lhaof/DGMLD/README.md

-# Domain Generalized Medical Landmark Detection via Robust Boundary-aware Pre-training (AAAI-2025)
+# Domain Generalized Medical Landmark Detection via Robust Boundary-aware Pre-training (AAAI-2025 Oral)

 ## Introduction
 In recent years, deep learning has made significant advances in the field of automated medical landmark detection.
 However, most studies focus on single-center scenarios or domain adaptation.
 The acquisition of multi-center data presents challenges including privacy concerns and the high costs of data collection and annotation.
 To address these challenges, we propose a novel framework for domain-generalized medical landmark detection, leveraging single-center data to enhance domain generalization capabilities.